add

 Let technology make green travel easier.

-Traveling sustainably in 2025 isn’t about perfection—it’s about making better choices whenever you can.
+Traveling sustainably isn’t about perfection—it’s about making better choices whenever you can.
 Small habits, multiplied across millions of conscious travelers, can have a massive impact.

 So whether you're hiking in the Himalayas or sunbathing in Costa Rica, remember: you can leave a positive mark on the world without leaving a trace behind.